 Rein Vanderhill was born and raised in Holland, Michigan.
 He received his B.A. at Hope College and continued his studies at the Cranbrook Academy of Art in Detroit, Michigan, where he received his M.F.A.
-He is currently a Professor of Art at Northwestern University in Orange City, Iowa.
+He is a Professor Emeritus of Art at Northwestern College in Orange City, Iowa.

 My paintings hang on the walls of the places people live, work and play, becoming part of their own life and history.
 My greatest pleasure is talking with someone who has lived with a painting I have made and tells me how continue to find meaning and enjoyment with the art work.